officialHaze/Logger/README.md

 # Logger
-Keep logs as per the project environment
+Log as per the project environment